thomasclarke1969/documentation/guide/ios/querying.md

 }
 ```

 In order to acquire an object for a given index, applications can call `objectAtIndexPath:`.
-This method can be used in your implementation of `cellForRow:atIndexPath:` in order to acquire the proper `LYRConversation` object that is to be displayed.
+This method can be used in your implementation of `cellForRow:atIndexPath:` in order to acquire the proper `LYRConversation` object to display.

 ```
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath